mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 ##### Superpowers of the unit `one`

-Quantities of the unit `one` are the only ones that are implicitly convertible from a raw value and explicitly convertible to it.
-This property also expands to usual arithmetic operators.
+Quantities implicitly convertible to `dimensionless` with the unit equivalent to `one` are the only ones that are:

-Thanks to the above, we can type:
+- implicitly constructible from the raw value,
+- explicitly convertible to a raw value,
+- comparable to a raw value.

 ```cpp
 quantity<one> inc(quantity<one> q) { return q + 1; }